appscluster/AI-Agent-Workflow/readme.md

 ## Features

 - PDF document parsing and chunking with structure preservation
-- LangGraph-based orchestration for flexible reasoning
+- LlamaIndex-based orchestration for flexible reasoning
 - Context-aware retrieval system
 - Conversation memory for follow-up questions
 - Modular architecture for easy maintenance and extension